 There is no waste in a forest.
 There is no fertilizer, no irrigation, no weeding.
 Every being’s gifts are another being’s needs.

 We don’t have to do it all.
 Trees want to grow.
 Animals create homes.
 Everything gardens.
 We only have to join in.

 We don’t have to know it all.
 When we hear the land, tending our home becomes a dance.
 Each step follows the next.

 We don’t have to hurry.
 Life has a rhythm.
 If we feel too busy, we can try on a tree’s sense of time.

-Instead of interrupting the song of life, Permaculture design teaches us how to join the music.
+Instead of interrupting the song of life, Permaculture teaches us how to join the music.
 It shows that each of us is needed exactly where we are.
 Together we find our way home – back to the garden, where all good things begin.

 Working With Us

 We help you learn and apply the permaculture design system to your home and land and offer continual support through the seasons.

 We teach permaculture workshops and offer mentor and volunteer opportunities.
 Find a class or ask about teaching on your land.

 We help you learn the skills to tend land in a permaculture way.
 We also can help with specialized work, like earthworks.